waylow/add_camera_rigs/README.md

 ==========
 ==TO DO:==
 ==========
+-if the current collection is hidden it throws an error when you try to add a camera rig -if the objects don't exist but the data does it gets out of sync with the naming

 -add the comp guides back (it is different in 2.8)

 -maybe connect the camera lens and other settings to a custom property on the camera bone that way it can be animated on the rig instead of over 2 objects.